zainabmelh/guide-articles/articles/Certificates/find-the-length-of-a-string/index.md

 ---
-title: "Find the Length of a String"
+title: Find the Length of A String
-parent: "certificates-guide"
 ---
 You can find the _length_ of a String value by writing `.length` after the string variable or string literal.

 `"Alan Peter".length; // 10`